 The human brain is brilliant at filling in gaps to make things look “real”.
 Leaving some loose and messy brushwork visible in the final painting isn’t a big deal as long as the values are right.
 In the close-up above you can see how undefined the brushstrokes are.
 By doing this it gives the viewer’s mind something to play with even though they may not be conscious of it.

 I think this is one of the many reasons why people like looking at art.
 It’s entertaining in a way that is virtually imperceptible.

 In the image below, you can see how I’ve been working the subtle variations of color in the white fur.
 I’ve blocked in some darker areas on Nacho’s face knowing that I will be going back in to add highlights.
 Stepping back to check and make sure the values are correct is crucial.

 You can also see that I’ve taped up the reference image next to the painting on my easel.
-I’ve still not made the effort to attach the print out to a piece of cardboard to eliminate distortion due to the print bending.
-One of these days I’ll do it right!
+(I’ve still not made the effort to attach the print out to a piece of cardboard to eliminate distortion due to the print bending.)

 In step 5 I started to focus attention on Jorge, the small cat in the background.
 I was putting him off because he was so tiny and I wasn’t sure how to paint him.
-I’ll usually work on other areas and allow my subconscious mind to percolate on tougher parts of the painting.
-Then I take a deep breath and jump in.
+To get around this, I worked on other areas to allow my subconscious mind to percolate on tougher parts.
+Then I took a deep breath and jumped in.

 Jorge was only a couple inches wide so I had to switch to some smaller brushes.
 I approached him in a similar manner to Nacho.
-Dark areas get blocked in first and then the mid-tones went in.
+Dark areas got blocked in first and then the mid-tones went in.
 Keeping him loosely painted was key.

-How To Paint A Cat – Step 6
+Step 6 – How To Paint A Tiny Cat Simply